Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-Every business dreams of growth, but traditional loans from banks or the SBA may not always be the answer.
+While every business owner aims for growth, securing capital through traditional banks or the SBA isn’t always feasible due to strict requirements or slow processing times.
 For those needing faster, more flexible financing options, alternative lenders offer a path forward.
 This guide dives into the world of alternative lending, exploring common loan types and key lenders to help you find the perfect fit for your small business.

 What is alternative lending?

-Alternative lending is any lending that occurs outside of a conventional financial institution.
+Alternative lending refers to financing secured through non-bank institutions.
+These fintech companies and private lenders emphasize speed and accessibility over the rigid criteria used by traditional banks.
 Alternative loans tend to be more flexible than conventional loans, and they often have a faster application turnaround.
 Many types of alternative loans are available, so there is likely an alternative loan out there that suits your business’s needs.

 Many banks and conventional lenders take weeks to process a loan application, but alternative lenders can deliver funding in a few days.
 The loan application process for alternative loans is often simpler, requiring only a credit score, tax returns, and bank statements.

 Alternative lenders also are more likely to offer loans in smaller amounts than banks, which often include minimum lending terms that are often too high for a small business.
-Alternative lenders also offer unconventional lending options that allow companies to leverage assets, such as their accounts receivable or credit card sales, rather than borrowing on credit.
+Furthermore, these lenders frequently provide asset-based financing, allowing companies to leverage accounts receivable or daily credit card sales rather than relying solely on creditworthiness.

 What are the different types of alternative loans?